 – Average keyboard, keys are a bit stiff

-– Very poor battery especially in 4K mode
+– Very poor battery, especially in 4K mode

-This understated and elegant Chromebook is made of an elite form of aluminum that gives extra resistance to fortify any damage.
+This understated and elegant Chromebook comprises an elite form of aluminum that gives extra resistance to fortify any damage.
 Besides, it is devoid of any form of creaking.
 With the help of a sturdy 360-degree hinge, you can flip the keyboard off to turn it into tab mode or laptop mode.
 Having multiple ports, including one USB-C in each side, one USB 3.0, and a headphone jack in the right side, help you get connected to any source.

 4. Google Pixelbook

 CPU: Intel Core i5-7Y57 & i7 of M series | RAM: 8GB-16GB | Graphics: Intel HD Graphics 615 (built-in) | Display: 12.3-inch with LCD touch screen, Full HD (2400×1600) | Weight: 2.4 pounds | Storage: 128GB-256GB (either eMMC or SSD)